syncfusion/ej2-react-docs/src/maps/maps/map-providers.md

+---
+title: " Maps providers in React Maps control | Syncfusion "

+component: "Maps"

+description: "Learn here all about Maps providers of Syncfusion React Maps control and more."
+---

-# Map Providers
+# Map Providers in React Maps control

-Map control support map providers such as OpenStreetMap that can be added to any layers in maps.
+Maps control support map providers such as OpenStreetMap that can be added to any layers in maps.

 ## Open Street Map

-`OpenStreetMap` is a map of the entire world.
+OpenStreetMap(OSM) is a online map provider.
 The OpenStreetMap allows you to view, edit and use geographical data in a collaborative way from any place on the Earth.

-### Enable OSM

-You can enable this feature by setting the `layerType` property value as “OSM”.
+One of the most important features in Maps control is the built-in online map provider support.
+By using this feature, you can render OpenStreetMaps in the maps component.
+This provides the ability to visualize street map tiles without using any external shape files.

 {% tab compileJsx=true%}